 I’ve been a fan of OnStar since before owning a car equipped with it.

-OnStar is incredibly easy to use.
+I’ve found OnStar incredibly easy to use.
 Just press the blue button, and you’ll be connected to a live OnStar advisor via the handsfree phone system built into the car.
-Tell the advisor where you want to go, and she will download driving directions to the car.
-Then, just follow the voice prompts to drive to your destination.
+I tell the advisor where I want to go, and she will download driving directions to the car.
+Then, I just follow the voice prompts to drive to my destination.
 The advisor can also give you current weather and/or traffic information in most areas.
 Other OnStar capabilities vary from one car model to the next.

 When you call OnStar, your car’s exact location is transmitted to the call center, so the advisor knows where you are, and can actually follow your car on a map.
 I once had trouble finding the rental car return facility, and the helpful OnStar advisor stayed on the line with me to help me find my way.
 There are anecdotal reports that OnStar advisors have even stayed on the line for long periods of time in the middle of the night to keep tired drivers from falling asleep!